Motorhome layouts: What you need to know

 Since they’re still fixed beds, there is usually plenty of room for storage underneath, so you can easily pack clothes and other essentials out of the way.

 They’re ideal for friends travelling together or couples who want the added luxury of an extra sitting area during the day.
-However, they’re not the best option for larger families unless they have a pop-top roof containing another double bed.
+However, they may not be the best option for larger families, unless you have a pop-top roof containing another double bed.

 5. Bunk bed layout